-This feature saves the last outside number dialed from an extension with a system phone into temporary memory.
+This feature saves the last outside number (up to 28 digits) dialed from an extension with a system phone into temporary memory.
 Users can use this feature to save a number before they hang up on a busy or non-answering call.
 Once saved, the number can be redialed again at any time.
 The number stays in memory until a different one is saved.